 The practice's website provided patients with information about the range of treatments available at the practice.
-These included general dentistry and treatments for gum disease and more complex treatment such as; implants and endodontics.
+These included general dentistry and treatments for gum disease and more complex treatment such as cosmetic and orthodontic procedures.

 Each treatment room had a screen so the dentists could show patients photographs and X-ray images when they discussed treatment options.